ronikobrosly/causal-curve/README.md

 [Documentation is available at readthedocs.org](https://causal-curve.readthedocs.io/en/latest/)

-## In Progress

-*June 2019: Currently implementing test for mediation with a continuous treatment, with either discrete or continuous mediator and outcome*

 ## Contributing

 Your help is absolutely welcome!
 Please do reach out or create a feature branch!